 BAM Biodiversity Assessment Method 2020 BAM credits Credits created under the NSW Biodiversity Conservation Act 2016 using the BAM BBAM credits Credits created under the former NSW Threatened Species Conservation Act 1995 BioBanking Scheme using the BioBanking Assessment Method BC Act Biodiversity Conservation Act 2016 BC Regulation Biodiversity Conservation Regulation 2017 BCF Biodiversity Conservation Fund BCT NSW Biodiversity Conservation Trust Biodiversity Stewardship Agreement (BSA) An agreement made under Division 2 of Part 5 of the BC Act.
 Biodiversity Stewardship Site Assessment Report (BSSAR) An assessment report required to accompany an application to enter a BSA.
 Business case A report providing details of proposed credits that has been prepared in accordance with section 5.2 of this guide.
-Credit class For the tender, a credit class is a group of credits with the same attributes, such as the same subregion, credit type/ PCT ID, offset trading group and Hollow-bearing tree status.
+Credit class A group of credits with the same attributes, such as the same subregion, credit type/ PCT ID, offset trading group and Hollow-bearing tree status.
 1 Credit class options The range of credit classes that are available to acquit an obligation under the offset rules contained in the BC Regulation.
 2 Credit sale agreement (or CSA) A contract between the BCT and the credit owner or landholder committing both parties to a credit sale.
 Cumberland Plain Woodland (CPW) A critically endangered threatened ecological community listed under the BC Act that occurs within the Sydney Basin.
-DCCEEW Department of Climate Change, Energy, the Environment and Water EPBC Act Commonwealth Environment Protection and Biodiversity Conservation Act 1999 Equivalence statement An 'Assessment of reasonable equivalence of biodiversity credits' is issued by DCCEEW for BBAM credits to determine the equivalent number of BAM credits.
+DCCEEW NSW Department of Climate Change, Energy, the Environment and Water EPBC Act Commonwealth Environment Protection and Biodiversity Conservation Act 1999 Equivalence statement An ' Assessment of reasonable equivalence of biodiversity credits ' is issued by DCCEEW for BBAM credits to determine the equivalent number of BAM credits.
 Hollow bearing tree (or HBT) status An attribute of a credit class which identifies Hollow bearing trees as either present or absent.
-Nature Markets and Offsets division (NMO) A division within DCCEEW that assesses and approves new BSAs and operates the Biodiversity Credits Supply Fund.

-1 Refer to Section 10.2 of the Biodiversity Assessment Method 2020 2 Refer to Clause 6.2 of the BC Regulation.

 Obligation The obligation the BCT is under to secure offsets from the money paid into the BCF by a developer (BC Act, s6.2(g)).

+$^{^1}$ Refer to Section 10.2 of the Biodiversity Assessment Method 2020 2 Refer to Clause 6.2 of the BC Regulation.

 Offset Trading Group (or OTG) An attribute of a credit class identified in Section 10.2 of the BAM.
-PCT Plant Community Type Subregion Interim Biogeographic Regionalisation of Australia (IBRA) subregion Threatened ecological community (or TEC) As defined in the BC Act.
+PCT Plant Community Type Shale Gravel Transition Forest (SGTF) An endangered threatened ecological community listed under the BC Act that occurs within the Sydney Basin.
+Subregion Interim Biogeographic Regionalisation of Australia (IBRA) subregion Threatened ecological community (or TEC) As defined in the BC Act.